Welcome to the short series of articles explaining End to End process of adopting agile in a software organization.

 - 6 Most Common Reasons You Should Adopt Agile in Your Organization:

 - #1.
-Excellence require right process
+Excellence requires right process

 - #2.
 Bureaucracy kills productivity and creativity